Strategic-Futures-Lab/Topic_Mapping_Interface/doc/API.md

 search.setValue(SM.state('search')); // -> sets the search input value to the state manager's search state
 ```

+> This triggers the input event, and by extenstion calls the callback function

 #### `Search.getValue()`

 Returns the current search input value.